-The master’s specialisation in Marketing consists of core courses, seminars, electives and a Master's thesis distributed over five blocks of eight weeks.
+The master’s specialisation in Marketing consists of core courses, seminars, electives and a Master's thesis distributed over five blocks of eight weeks each.

 Seminars are the most important component of the Master’s specialisation.
 For these intensive courses, active participation and strong commitment are a must.
-Lecturers will present insightful stories during classes and guest lecturers with a proven marketing track record are happy to share their experience with you.
+Our experienced lecturers will present insightful marketing cases during class, introducing guest lecturers with a proven marketing practice track record who are happy to share their experience with you.

 You will be expected to present excerpts of literature or case applications, ask questions, express doubts, and share ideas in class discussions.
 This starts immediately in block 1 when you will follow three courses (4 credits each).
 The seminar in block 2 (12 credits) involves a marketing strategy simulation game to teach students about market research and its connection with marketing strategy decision-making.